-Renting Hanbok is very easy, we just chose the size and the colour we like.
-It is so easy to wear.
-We don’t have to take off our clothes, just wear Hanbok on top of it.
-I can imagine in the heat of summer Hanbok will be too much.
-But this afternoon the weather is nice around 22C.
+Renting Hanbok was very easy, we just chose the size and the color we like.
+Hanbok to my surprise was really easy to wear.
+We didn’t have to take off our clothes and just wore Hanbok on top of our clothes.
+Though I can imagine if you go in the summer, wearing Hanbok will be too much.
+But as we went late summer, the weather has gotten cooler and this afternoon the weather was just nice around 22C.

 It was nice to visit the palace late afternoon as there were not many group tours and we got to walk slow and took many pictures with our Hanbok.

-From Samcheongdong we took a Taxi to Myeongdong.
-The famous shopping heaven for skincare lovers.
-I have browsed the stores I needed to check in Myeongdong because Myeongdong can get overwhelming.
-There are so many stores and you can see 2-3 shops for the same mainstream brand like innisfree.
-We both shopped till we literally can not carry our shopping bags and decided to go home by Taxi.
+I have browsed the stores I needed to check in Myeongdong because Myeongdong could get overwhelming.
+There were so many stores and you could see 2 to 3 shops for the same mainstream brand like innisfree.
+We both shopped till we literally could not carry our shopping bags and decided to go back to our Hotel by Taxi.

 Gangnam is the most affluent district and home to the city’s modern attractions, a fast-developing neighbourhood known as “the Beverly Hills of South Korea”.
 An economic hub for some of the most powerful companies globally, the deposit to rent a home in Gangnam costs 10 years of salary for the average Korean.
 The district is home to many Korean celebrities and idols, miles of luxury retail, a wild nightlife and Korea’s biggest entertainment companies.